walks across the deeper sandy bottom

 Main Threats

-Bycatch in bottom trawl and set net fisheries is the primary threat.
+Bycatch in bottom trawl and set net fisheries is primary threat.
 Habitat disturbance from coastal development and dredging.
 Climate change affecting near-shore habitats.
-No significant recreational fishery for this deeper-water gurnard.

 Population

-Populations are considered stable across most of the species' range.
-The spotted gurnard is caught as bycatch in target fisheries for snapper, tarakihi and flatfish.
-New Zealand's quota management system limits total bycatch.
-No species-specific stock assessment exists.
+Populations considered stable across most of range.
+Caught as bycatch in target fisheries for snapper, tarakihi and flatfish.
+Quota management limits total bycatch.
+No species-specific assessment.

 Conservation Status